rfennell/AzureDevOpsPowershell/README.md

 # VSTS Powershell
 A selection of PowerShell scripts that make use of the TFS/VSTS APIs, both the older .NET and Java ones and the prefered current REST API

-Going forward I will place all the code samples in use in blog posts here.
+I had intended, going forward, to place all the code samples in use in blog posts here.
+However I have since found it eaiser to use [Gists](https://gist.github.com/rfennell)

+There is more in the repo, as it is a bit of a catch all, but the items linked to from posts are as follows

 ### .NET API
 * Scripts to assist in the migration between TFS instances [as detailed in this post](https://www.microsoft.com/en-gb/developers/articles/week03aug14/migrating-a-tfs-tfvc-based-team-project-to-a-git-team-project/)